pedrobslisboa/ppx-by-example/examples/2 - Writing PPXs/a - Context Free/README.md

 - **[Derivers](#derivers)**: These append code after the item without changing the original item.

 ## Extenders
-<small>:page_facing_up: [Doc](https://ocaml-ppx.github.io/ppxlib/ppxlib/driver.html#def_extenders)</small>
+<small>:page_facing_up: [Doc](https://ocaml-ppx.github.io/ppxlib/ppxlib/driver.html#def_extenders)</small><br>
+<small>⬅️ Extenders work with extension nodes.
+If you have any doubts about attributes, please review the [AST Extension Node section](../../1%20-%20AST/README.md#ast_extension_node).</small>

 Extenders allow you to replace an extension node with new content.
-However, they do not have direct access to the surrounding code context, so they cannot change the surrounding code.
+However, they do not have direct access to the surrounding code context, so they cannot modify the surrounding code.

+If an extender is broken or missing, the code will not compile.
+Therefore, it is important to ensure that the extender is correctly implemented.

 An extension node is a node in the AST that represents an extension point.
 For example, in the code `let x = [%foo]`, `[%foo]` is an extension node.